Create Projects and Deploy to Cloud

 On the project's dashboard, you can view the following details:

-2. Environments: The environments for the project are shown as cards.
-By default, you'll find Production and Previews environments.
+- Long-Lived Environments: The long-lived environments for the project are shown as cards.
+By default, you'll find the Production environment.
 You can learn more about environments in the Environments guide.

 Switch Projects#